So, you are the IT department in charge of your home office backups. Congratulations, and letâs go to work.

 Encrypt all devices

-For each of the 4 devices
+For each of the 4 devices /dev/sdA

-After completion, encrypt each of the devices with the key file, as shown here in the example for
+After completion, encrypt each of the devices with the key file, as shown here in the example for /dev/sdA:

-:cryptsetup -v luksFormat /dev/sdA /etc/data-key
+cryptsetup -v luksFormat /dev/sdA /etc/data-key

-In case you canât enforce only authorized physical access to your office space (or fear raids, confiscation, burglary), you can skip key file creation, and omit the key file name from the above command.
-As a consequence, youâll be asked for an encryption passphrase (use the same for all devices).
-Later, on every boot, youâll need to type the passphrase in, for every encrypted device (see below); obviously, this implies that you need a keyboard attached to the server, and possibly a tiny monitor.In theory, you might store an encryption key on a USB stick (there are configuration options for this).
-However, itâs only a matter of time until you will forget to pull it out after all devices have been unlocked, during boot.
-Even if you remember to do that, youâll probably not take the time to immediately hide the stick at an offsite location â which leaves you without defense in case of a search warrant, or a body search.
+In case you can’t enforce only authorized physical access to your office space (or fear raids, confiscation, burglary), you can skip key file creation, and omit the key file name from the above command.
+As a consequence, you’ll be asked for an encryption passphrase (use the same for all devices).
+Later, on every boot, you’ll need to type the passphrase in, for every encrypted device (see below); obviously, this implies that you need a keyboard attached to the server, and possibly a tiny monitor.

 Create the btrfs file system